SuperTylerX/SOEN387Project3/README.md

 This project is a Java Servlet project.
 Tomcat needs to be configured to run the project, you need to install and correctly configure [Tomcat 9.0](https://tomcat.apache.org/download-90.cgi) or above version for your IDE.
 For the project SDK, please install [Java 1.8](https://www.oracle.com/ca-en/java/technologies/javase/javase-jdk8-downloads.html) or the above version.

 We use the MVC structure for the project.
-The model is responsible for maintaining application data and business logic.
+The model.model is responsible for maintaining application data and business logic.
 The view is a user interface of the application, which displays the data.
 The controller handles user's requests and renders appropriate View with Model data.
 Please check the code for more details.